DDTSE: Discriminative Diffusion Model for Target Speech Extraction: METHODOLOGY

-Our diffusion model contains two processes: the forward process and the conditional expectation based reverse process.
-The forward process $q(\mathbf{x}_{t}| \mathbf{x}_0, \mathbf{y})$ is fixed to a Markov chain defined in Eq.\ref{eq:forward} that gradually adds Gaussian noise to the clean data $\mathbf{x_0}$ with timestep $t \in \{0,...,T\}$.
-We let the forward process turn the clean speech $\mathbf{x}_0$ into a noisy mixture $\mathbf{y}$ to mimic speech corruption as in \cite{lemercier2023analysing,richter2023speech, welker2022speech}.
+Our model consists of two processes: the forward process and the reverse process.
+The forward process $q(\mathbf{x}_{t}| \mathbf{x}_0, \mathbf{y})$ is the same as the score-based diffusion model~\cite{richter2023speech}, as shown in Fig.\ref{fig:related_work}a, defined in Eq.\ref{eq:forward}.
+It gradually turns the clean speech $\mathbf{x}_0$ into the noisy mixture to simulate speech corruption with timestep $t \in [0,T]$.
+The reverse process is similar to the discriminative method as shown in Fig.\ref{fig:related_work}c, but it transforms speech with Gaussian noise $\mathbf{x}_t$ back to clean speech over timesteps, conditioned on the speaker embedding~$s$.

-The reverse process reverses the transformation from a speech with Gaussian noise $\mathbf{x}_t$ to clean speech with timestep $t \in \{T,...,0\}$, conditioning on noisy mixture $\mathbf{y}$ and speaker embedding $s$.
-The reverse process in prior works is to solve stochastic differential equations (SDEs) by predicting the conditional score~\cite{ lemercier2023analysing,richter2023speech,scheibler2023diffusion,kamo2023target}.
-However, due to high dimensionality, it lacks global approximation, which can degrade speech quality~\cite{lu2023understanding,shen2023naturalspeech}.
-To address this, we employ the model $f_\theta$ to directly predict the clean speech $\mathbf{x}_0$ by minimizing the conditional expectation as follows:
+Although prior works mainly focus on predicting the score function during reverse process~\cite{richter2023speech,kamo2023target}, the score-based objective does not properly measure the perceptual quality of the estimated clean speech because it resembles the generative loss typically utilized in unconditional diffusion models rather than supervised speech enhancement tasks~\cite{ayilo2024diffusion}.
+To address this problem, we train the model $f_\theta$ to predict the clean speech $\mathbf{x}_0$, conditioned on the speaker embedding~$s$ by minimizing the conditional expectation as in Eq.\ref{eq:loss_ours}:

+In order to minimize the discrepancy caused by the exponential decay in the forward process, with this training objective, we divide the training process into two stages.